wangbingjie/blast/docs/task_runner.rst

 This page walks you through how to write a TaskRunner.
 A TaskRunner performs a given computational task on a transient ingested into the blast database.
-An example of TaskRunner would be finding a Host galaxy match for a given transient.
+An example of task that a TaskRunner would perform would be finding a Host galaxy match for a given transient.

 All TaskRunners should inherit from the TaskRunner class.
 This abstract base class takes care of all the house keeping associated with running as task in